TimeMagazine/time-interactive/prototype/README.md

 Source files for <%= interactive_id %>
 =====

-## Installation and setup
+## Sources

-See the [time-interactive wiki](https://github.com/TimeMagazine/time-interactive/wiki) for how to bootstrap a project.
+Please link to any external data used

-## Description
+## Scripts

-Please provide a short description of this project
+Any CLI commands used or descriptions of code for cleaning and analyzing that data, all of which should live in the `/code` directory.

-## Data
+## Notes
-Please link to any external data used, as well as scripts for cleaning and analyzing that data, all of which should live in the `/data` directory.
+All thank yous to open-source modules used and other ephemera